-The goal of the series will be to close the gap between brief, real-time social media updates and the more detailed content which usually appears on Go Backpacking.
+The series' goal will be to close the gap between brief, real-time social media updates and the more detailed content that usually appears on Go Backpacking.

-To get the information out as quickly as possible, these posts will be more informal, though I'll still aim to make them easy on the eyes.
+These posts will be more informal to get the information out as quickly as possible, though I'll still aim to make them easy on the eyes.

 Kicking off the new series are my Guatemala travel tips.
 Let's get started.

 My flight arrived in Guatemala City, the largest Central American capital city, but I immediately left for Antigua.
 There's not much to see there.

 In the airport arrivals area, you can easily catch a 45-minute minivan shuttle to Antigua.
 The cost is $10 per person.

 If you need to spend a night in Guatemala City, such as an early flight to catch, or are in transit, a friend recommended Quetzalroo Hostel.